MLiqua/FourBarPostion/README.md

 # FourBarPostion

-When you want want to run the program, run main.py.
+This program calcualtes the postion and graphs four bar mechanisms (fourbar, crank-slider, and slider-crank).
-Main.py will allow you make selection based on what is missing.
+Additonally, it can calcualte grashof conditions and classificaitons

-Future expansion:
+To run this program, download all files into the same location and run main.py and make desired selection

-postional graphic ability
+Futurue expansion: Velocity, Accleration, and Force